pickles976/pickles976.github.io/_posts/2023-05-20-Pose-Estimation-from-Aruco-Fiducials.md

 This function will return the bounding boxes and ID's of fiducials detected in the images.
 If draw is set to true, you will see the bounding boxes that are detected.
 Try taking a picture and running this code on it.

+*Helpful Tip: look at the 2D coordinates of the bounding box corners.
+Do they make sense?
+Do they match the winding order mentioned earlier?
+Try to think about how the image is being projected onto the image plane.*

 In the next step we will use these bounding boxes to perform pose estimation.
 Here is a link to the OpenCV docs if you want to read more: [link to docs](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html)

 ## Estimating Pose